idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

   - **Time Span:** Enter the amount of model time to pass after entering this state before the event actions are triggered.
 The first field is the variable value you would like to use.
 The second field is the time unit you would like to use.
 Click the field to reveal the dropdown menu of options then click your desired selection to set it.

 <h3>Failure Rate <img src="/images/Modeling/events/dice.PNG" alt="Failure Rate" width="25"/></h3>
-  Samples a given probability of failure to determine the time of this event.
+  Samples a given probability of failure (P(t) = e^(-lambda*t)) to determine the time (t) of this event.
 The lambda or frequency value can be set to a static value or to a variable value.
 The lambda/frequency field will change form slightly depending on what type of value you are setting it to.
 Leave the checkbox next to "Use Variable Lambda/Frequency?" blank to set a static value or check it to use a variable value.<br>

   #### Static Failure Rate
   <img src="/images/Modeling/events/FailureRateOptions1.PNG" alt="Failure Rate Options" width="500"/>